VoiceOver text commands on Mac

 Use these commands to perform actions such as reading and editing text and tables.
 Before you can use most of these commands, you must interact with text in a text area.
 VO represents the VoiceOver modifier (see Use the VoiceOver modifier).

 Note: When VoiceOver is on, you can enter VoiceOver commands by using the Fn and number keys with the VoiceOver modifier, as an alternative to using the function keys (F1 through F12).
 For example, to open VoiceOver Utility you can press Control-Option-Fn-8 (instead of Control-Option-F8).

-If you use the function keys (F1 through F12), you may need to press and hold the Fn key, depending on how you set the behavior of function keys in Keyboard preferences.
+If you use the function keys (F1 through F12), you may need to also press and hold the Fn key, depending on how you set the behavior of function keys in Keyboard settings.